omnistreams/omnistreams-spec/wire-protocol.md

 Here are the semantics for each type:

-## Initiator messages
+## Generic messages

 ```
 MESSAGE_TYPE_CONTROL_MESSAGE
 ```

-Control messages allow a convenient out-of-band communication channel for each stream.
-Like stream creation metadata, they operate on byte arrays and the application is responsible for encoding/decoding.
+Control messages allow a convenient out-of-band communication channel for the Multiplexer, Control messages are not tied to any specific stream.
+Like stream creation metadata, control messages operate on byte arrays and the application is responsible for encoding/decoding.

+## Initiator messages

 ```
 MESSAGE_TYPE_CREATE_RECEIVE_STREAM